 Contrary to popular belief, the beauty of Molise lies in the wide variety of landscapes and activities it offers to visitors.
 For example, one day you could relax in one of the fantastic beaches of Termoli and the next you could explore the mountain villages in the north of the region.

 Italy is a very welcoming country, but I must admit that in Molise I felt particularly pampered.
 Locals have been very generous with me, sharing their time, knowledge and tips to make me experience the best of Molise.
 I know what you’re thinking – give us examples!
 Well, I’ll share a couple…

-While exploring the historic centre of Isernia, I bumped into two ladies who were creating some beautiful lace products just outside their front door.
+While exploring the historic center of Isernia, I bumped into two ladies who were creating some beautiful lace products just outside their front door.
 I asked if I could take a couple of pictures and ended up taking a seat and having the most enjoyable conversation with them, spanning from traditional recipes to the difficulties of handing down the art of lace-making to the new generations.
 They suggested the best trattoria in town to taste the best home-made food and even took me right in front of the trattoria entrance door when I went back asking for help because I got lost in the alleys!

 The second example is from the day I explored Venafro.
-I entered the knives shop of Mr Rocco Petrunti and unashamedly asked for information about the local knife forging tradition.
-Minutes later I found myself in his amazing workshop just outside the town centre, surrounded by the most incredible machinery.
-Mr Rocco shared the story of his family business and showed me unique knives of all shapes and sizes.
+I entered the knives shop of Mr. Rocco Petrunti and unashamedly asked for information about the local knife forging tradition.
+Minutes later I found myself in his amazing workshop just outside the town center, surrounded by the most incredible machinery.
+Mr. Rocco shared the story of his family business and showed me unique knives of all shapes and sizes.
 He even invited me to have lunch with his family the following day and to spend some days at their place to further explore the area!